mingyuan-xia/appfence/README.md

 appfence
 ========
-Appfence is an android *sandboxing* mechanism aims to prevent apps' misbehaviours from invoking SYSCALL and thus enables users to operate apps properly.
+Appfence is an android *sandboxing* mechanism providing a list of important features:
+* intercept sensitive behaviors of apps and report them to user for further operation
+* achieve file-level data isolation

+Note: Appfence operates on system call level.

 getting started
 ===============